ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 [View a live version of this graph with an editable OD slider here.](https://www.desmos.com/calculator/8qfjfnto4r)

-Speed value scaling with number of 50s (doubletapping penalty, x-axis is the number of 50s, y-axis is the multiplier):
+Speed value scaling with the number of 50s (doubletapping penalty, x-axis is the number of 50s, y-axis is the multiplier):

 ![](/wiki/shared/news/2021-01-14-performance-points-updates/doubletap-penalty.png)